jplummer01/aks-labs/docs/operations/scaling-with-keda-and-karpenter.md

 After completing this workshop, you'll be able to:

-- Deploy and AKS cluster with KEDA and Node Auto Provisioning (Karpenter) managed add-ons enabled
+- Deploy an AKS cluster with KEDA and Node Auto Provisioning (Karpenter) managed add-ons enabled
 - Configure a KEDA ScaledObject to drive application deployment autoscaling
 - Monitor KEDA scaling operations
 - Configure a NodeClass and Nodepool to control node auto provisioning